Present wave of peaceful protests in country will help deepen India's democratic roots: Pranab

 Their assertion and belief in the Constitution is particularly "heartening", he noted.
 Democracy, he said, thrives on listening, deliberating, discussing, arguing and even dissent, he said in his address.

-"I believe the present wave of largely peaceful protests that have gripped the country shall once again enable the further deepening of our democratic roots," he said.
+According to a copy of the speech made available after the event, he said, "I believe the present wave of largely peaceful protests that have gripped the country shall once again enable the further deepening of our democratic roots."
+In his speech, Mukherjee had skipped these lines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)